 Mr. Olsan is admitted to practice in the State of California, U.S. District Court Central District of California, U.S. District Court Eastern District of California, U.S. District Court Northern District of California, U.S. Court of Appeals Ninth Circuit.

 Mr. Olsan is an active community volunteer and leader.
-He is currently a member of the Board of Directors of the Redwood Empire Food Bank, and is the past president of the Santa Rosa Downtown Market, was a longtime Board member and Executive Committee Member at the Volunteer Center of Sonoma County, and past president of Santa Rosa’s Reform Jewish Congregation Shomrei Torah.
-Mr. Olsan also provides pro bono legal services for local non-profits, which has included the Sonoma County Bicycle Coalition and the Ceres Community Project.
+He is currently a member of the Board of Directors of the Redwood Empire Food Bank and the Career Technical Education Foundation, and is the past president of the Santa Rosa Downtown Market, was a longtime Board member and Executive Committee Member at the Volunteer Center of Sonoma County, and past president of Santa Rosa’s Reform Jewish Congregation Shomrei Torah.
+Mr. Olsan has also provided pro bono legal services for local non-profits including the Sonoma County Bicycle Coalition, the Ceres Community Project, the Volunteer Center of Sonoma County, and the Napa County Bicycle Coalition.
 He has volunteered as a pro bono arbitrator for the Sonoma County Superior Court since 1996.

 *AV®, BV®, AV Preeminent® and BV Distinguished® are registered certification marks of Reed Elsevier Properties Inc., used under in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell is the facilitator of a peer review rating process.
 Ratings reflect the anonymous opinions of members of the bar and the judiciary.
 Martindale-Hubbell® Peer Review Ratings™ fall into two categories - legal ability and general ethical standards.